-- 5.46 During construction and operation the main direct effects of a nuclear power station development at Sizewell on landscape character would be on a localised area within the Suffolk Coast and Heaths AONB and on the Suffolk Heritage Coast.
+- 5.61 During construction and operation the main direct effects of a nuclear power station development at Sizewell on landscape character would be on a localised area within the Suffolk Coast and Heaths AONB and on the Suffolk Heritage Coast.
 In combination adverse effects are likely to arise from potential new raised roadways and access connections to the rail head and potentially new associated transmission lines/ grid connectivity.
 The new power station will be seen within the context of the existing power stations, before decommissioning.
 However, given the likely scale of the development there are likely to be some long lasting adverse direct and indirect effects on landscape character and visual impacts on the AONB, within which the nominated site lies, with limited potential for mitigation.
-Detailed work at the EIA stage will need to consider historic landscape character and effects on views within areas of historic landscape. - 5.47 The existing power station structures are already prominent features within the AONB from local viewpoints and are visible from some longer-distance viewpoints, including from higher ground inland and from Southwold on the coast to the north. - 5.48 Development on the site is highly likely to lead to localised direct effects on landscape features including mixed woodland, dunes and the foreshore, which could be potentially mitigated for over time, for example by new planting and potentially through compensatory planting in the surrounding area.
-However, there is likely to be a noticeable deterioration in local views, which would not be able to be fully or effectively mitigated, including, in particular, those effects arising from the main power station buildings, some of which could be potentially up to 70m in height. - 5.49 The decommissioning of the facilities may allow some landscape restoration of previously developed areas in the long term, however, long term land uses for the restored areas are difficult to predict at this stage. - 5.50 Potential Effects on Landscape: There is potential for some long lasting adverse direct and indirect effects on landscape character and visual impacts on the Suffolk Coast and Heaths AONB, a nationally recognised landscape, with limited potential for mitigation.
-Further detailed assessment at project level, possibly through the provision an integrated landscape, heritage and architectural plan, will be required.
+Detailed work at the EIA stage will need to consider landscape character and visual impact. - 5.62 The existing power station structures are already prominent features within the AONB from local viewpoints and are visible from some longer-distance viewpoints, including from higher ground inland and from Southwold on the coast to the north. - 5.63 Development on the site is highly likely to lead to localised direct effects on landscape features including mixed woodland, dunes and the foreshore, which could be potentially mitigated for over time, for example by new planting and potentially through compensatory planting in the surrounding area.
+However, there is likely to be a noticeable deterioration in local views, which would not be able to be fully or effectively mitigated, including, in particular, those effects arising from the main power station buildings, some of which could be potentially up to 70m in height.